CQuez/CodingChallenge/readme.md

 * If you wish to edit a contact, just double click on their name and you will be greeted by the Edit Contact popup window.
 Once you are finished, be sure to press the green **Save** button to save your changes.
 Use the **Cancel** button to discard any unwanted changes.

 * To delete a contact just press the red **X** and confirm that you want to delete that contact.

+# My Improvements
+To complete the challenge I had chosen the following three improvements.

+* Switch to a datepicker for the Date of Birth input and a dropdown for Title in New/Edit Contact

+* Add an alert if an Email or Address was typed, but not added to the list, in New/Edit Contact when saving

+* Add logging, using the ILogger interface, throughout the project